HS

 Ollie Saunders; A Night With The Rangers

-Filed under: blog — Liberty Nichols @ 10:08 am
+Filed under: blog — By Ollie Sanders @ 10:08 am

 My son, Ollie has stepped up to some exciting opportunities this year alongside his junior guiding work.
 This season he spent a night on patrol with rangers from Big Life Foundation, gaining a first-hand insight into the daily challenges and rewards of wildlife conservation.
 Here is what he had to say about the experience upon an interview: